burdiuz/js-ngrx-bindings/README.md

   ],
     ...
 ```
-Use directives in HTML
+And use directives in HTML
 ```html
 <header selectHeader></header>
 <title selectTitle></title>
 ```

-In a most common case, to dispatch an action you have do inject store and define a component method like
+In a most common case(subjective), to dispatch an action you have do inject store and define a component method like
 ```javascript
 dispatchMyAction(event: Event) {
   this.store.dispatch(createMyAction(event.target.value));